 How Much Protein Do You Really Need?
-Naturopath Kimberly Parsons Answers Your Questions
+With Kimberly Parsons

 We all know that consuming a sufficient amount of daily protein is essential to power your body, build and maintain muscle.
 No one is disputing that!
 But how much does your body really need?